Simple 1200 calorie meal plan | Calorie Deficit Foods

 A 1200 calorie diet is a popular low calorie eating plan designed to create a daily energy deficit, which can help with gradual weight loss.

-At its core, this diet involves consuming 1200 calories per day, a level that is low enough to encourage fat loss but still provides adequate energy and nutrients for many people.
+At its core, this diet involves consuming 1200 calories a day, a level that is low enough to encourage fat loss but still provides adequate energy and nutrients for many people.

 The Science Behind Calorie Restriction